qri-io/rfcs/text/0004-structured_data_io.md

 # Summary
 [summary]: #summary

-Structured I/O defines interfaces for reading & writing streams of _entries_, which are elements of a composite data structure such as an array or object.
-Structured reader & writer interfaces combine a byte stream, data format and schema to create entry readers & writers that produce & consume entries instead of bytes.
+Structured I/O defines interfaces for reading & writing streams of parsed _entries_, which are elements of dynamic-yet-structred data such as JSON, CBOR, or CSV documents.
+Structured reader & writer interfaces combine a byte stream, data format and schema to create entry readers & writers that produce & consume entries of parsed primtive types instead of bytes.
 Structured I/O streams can be composed & connected to form the basis of rich data communication capable of spanning across formats.

 # Motivation
 [motivation]: #motivation

+One of the prime goals of qri is to to be able to make any dataset comparable to another dataset.
+Datasets are also intended to be a generic-yet-structured document format, able to support all sorts of data with varying degrees of quality.
+These requirements mean datasets must be able to define their own schemas, and may include data that violates that schema.

+Our challenge is to declare a clear set of abstractions that leverage _key assumptions_ enforced by the dataset model, and leverage those assumptions to combine arbitrary data at runtime.

-Structured I/O is the primary means of _parsing data_, abstracting away the underlying data format while also delivering a set of expectations about that parsed data.
+Structured I/O is the primary means of parsing data, abstracting away the underlying data format while also delivering a set of expectations about parsed data based on those key assumptions.
+Those expectations are parsing to a predetermined set of types (`int`, `bool`, `string`, etc.), and delivering a _schema_ that includes a definition of valid data structuring.

-All of the following require tools data parsing:
+As concrete examples, all of the following require tools for data parsing:
 - Creating a dataset from a JSON file
-- Converting dataset data
+- Converting dataset data from one data format to another
 - Printing the first 10 rows of a dataset
 - Counting the number of entries in a dataset

-All of these tasks are basic things that we'd like to be able to do with a dataset.
+All of these tasks are basic things that we'd like to be able to do with one or more datasets.

 Structured I/O is intended to be a robust set of primitives that underpin these tasks.
 Structured _streams_ (readers & writers) wrap a raw stream of bytes with a parser that tranform raw bytes into _entries_ made of a standard set language-native types (`int`, `bool`, `string`, etc.)
-Working with entries instead of bytes allows the programmer to avoid thinking about the underlying format & focus on the semantics of data.
+Working with entries instead of bytes allows the programmer to avoid thinking about the underlying format & focus on the semantics of data instead of idiosyncrocies between encoding formats.

 Orienting our primitives around _streams_ helps manage concerns created by both network latency and data volume.
 By orienting qri around stream programming